troglobit/finit/doc/cmdline.md

 =====================================

 This document summarizes the different boot parameters that can be passed on the Linux kernel command line.
-Not just limited to Finit.
+Not limited to Finit.

-* `debug`, or `--debug`
+* `debug`__
-    Enable debug mode.
-The former syntax also enable kernel debug, and the latter only in Finit.
-Debug messages are printed to the console until a syslog daemon has been started.
+    Enable kernel debug.
+Debug messages are printed to the console until Finit starts up, the syslog daemon then empties `/dev/kmsg`

 * `init=/bin/sh`
     Bypass system default init and tell kernel to start a shell.
 Note,